improvedk/improve.dk/source/_posts/what-do-airlines-use-for-primary-keys/what-do-airlines-use-for-primary-keys.md

 delta-air-france-klm_2.jpg

-After asking one of the attendants I was told, “Oh, that's because your flight has already departed, it'll try to find the nearest match”. Áha, so if there's no 1:1 match, it'll just try to find the best match of an existing booking to a non-departed flight – and apparently the best it could find was a two-person ticket for a flight 4 hours later.
+After asking one of the attendants I was told, "Oh, that's because your flight has already departed, it'll try to find the nearest match". Áha, so if there's no 1:1 match, it'll just try to find the best match of an existing booking to a non-departed flight – and apparently the best it could find was a two-person ticket for a flight 4 hours later.
 Now, it was for the same destination, and I did share my surname with one of the passengers, but it surely wasn't my ticket.
-Still, I was able to check-in as them and confirm “my” ticket.
+Still, I was able to check-in as them and confirm "my" ticket.

 So this leaves me the question, what in the world do they (Delta/KLM/AF) use as the primary key for their ticketing system?
 Once my passport is scanned, and they've got my passport number, how can there be *any* doubt as to who I am?
 How in the world can I get to check-in two completely, to me, unrelated passengers on a flight I'm not going on myself?